 In a paediatric population, it is often difficult to distinguish cystic Wilms tumour from the multilocular cystic renal tumours:

-- solid nodular components in the tumour should arouse suspicion of Wilms tumour 9
+- solid nodular components in a tumour should arouse suspicion of Wilms tumour 9

 - MCRT tends to occur in younger children than Wilms tumours